lorenzwalthert/touchstone/cran-comments.md

     attach(loadNamespace("touchstone"), name = new_name)
      See section 'Good practice' in '?attach'.

 For the latter, I followed the good practices.
+My package needs to be invoked from a separate R process (via the R package callr) because library paths cannot be cleanly removed within an R session and this function requires that temporarily.
+Alternatively, I could have exported `exprs_eval` and called it from that sub-process with `::`, but I prefer not to export it since it's not a user-facing function.